lib-static/howto/howtos/editfilesonlinegh.md

 {% include bootstrap/figure.md img="/github/github_commitchangeonline.png" caption="Performing a Commit" alt="Describing your change and commiting your change" %}

 {:.alert .alert-success}
 Congrats!
 You successfully edited and committed your changes to a file on GitHub.
-You'll use this process anytime you make changes to your files when developing your webiste with GitHub.
+You'll use this process anytime you make changes to your files when developing your website with GitHub.

 - For more information and guides about the GitHub workflow, see these [GitHub guides](https://help.github.com/en/desktop/contributing-to-projects){:target="_blank"}.